Gå til hovedindhold

 Hedebo Embroidery Today

 Hedebo Embroidery is still alive!
-At the Danish teachers’ college of textile crafts, this variety of embroidery is still a part of the curriculum.
-Artists are transferring Hedebo Embroidery to other materials, like the architects Nyrop and Rosen did 100 years ago.
-At Greve Museum a group of women discovered the secrets of old Hedebo textiles and copied them in their own products.
-The museum puts on classes so that pupils can try out their strengths with these old forms of embroidery.
-Foreign magazines and books about Danish Hedebo Embroidery are being published.
+At the Danish teachers' college for textile crafts, this style of embroidery remains part of the curriculum.
+Artists are adapting Hedebo Embroidery to other materials, much like architects Nyrop and Rosen did 100 years ago.
+At Greve Museum, a group of women discovered the secrets of old Hedebo textiles and recreated them in their own work.
+The museum offers classes where students can try their hand at these traditional forms of embroidery.
+Foreign magazines and books about Danish Hedebo Embroidery continue to be published.

 Indhold